 This kind of time allocation determines that each class should be divided into a few sections with different activities.
 Each section targets a key issue.
 A few minutes explanations and instructions from the teacher are sufficient to bring the students together.

 Teachers learn how to use interactive activities and stimulating drills to bring all students into the class, and how to focus more on students' expressions not on their pronunciation.

 Why do students still need Chinese language teachers?
 With a smart device, anyone can order food in a restaurant, bargain in a market, or do a self-introduction.
 Anyone who studies 1000 flash cards of characters can understand the street signs (that's probably all they can do).

 Indeed, Chinese language class should go beyond language as a functioning tool.
 Apart from the usual necessities, students must be given opportunities to acquire Chinese cultural literacy, which appears as fragmented and often-seen phrases and expressions.
 Cultural literacy is deeply rooted in history and time.
-Students need to study certain amount of texts distilled from the past to build up their knowledge of Chinese cultural literacy.
+Students need to study a certain amount of texts distilled from the past to build up their knowledge of Chinese cultural literacy.

 There are many boring high-level Chinese classes.
 Classes start with a page of text, followed by 20-40 new words with explanations, followed by 10 grammatical points, followed by questions/exercises of various kinds.
 Then a new cycle starts.
 Students are assigned a very passive role.

-To draw active participation from high-level students, Mandarin Express Pre-Intermediate and Intermediate levels offer a different, "incomplete" cycle, which only provides a general structure and needs students to search for, think about and make clear of the missing information.
-This is a way to get students involved in a deeper level, and also produce stunning learning result.
+To draw active participation from high-level students, Mandarin Express Pre-Intermediate and Intermediate levels offer a different, "incomplete" cycle, which only provides a general structure and needs students to search for, think about and make clear the missing information.
+This is a way to get students involved in a deeper level, and also produce stunning learning results.